 Katharine Hepburn's Big Break

 A Bill of Divorcement was not only Katharine Hepburn's first film, but it helped her to forge important new contacts.
-Leland Hayward was reputed to be one of the actress's love interests, and George Cukor became a friend and a colleague with whom Hepburn would work again in the future.
-In fact, Hepburn and Cukor were still working together on occasion over 40 years later, when he directed Hepburn in her Emmy award winning performance in the television film Love Among the Ruins in 1975.
+Leland Hayward was reputed to be one of the actress's love interests, and George Cukor became a friend and a colleague with whom Hepburn would work again.
+In fact, Hepburn and Cukor were still working together on occasion over 40 years later, when he directed Hepburn in her Emmy- award-winning performance in the television film Love Among the Ruins in 1975.
 In addition, the good response to A Bill of Divorcement resulted in the offer of a contract with RKO for additional films.

 Kate Wins Her First Oscar

 1933 was also a banner year in Katharine Hepburn's career.
 She won her first Academy Award, for her role in Morning Glory.
 In a role that was perhaps not such a stretch for the independent Hepburn, she played an actress who chose career over romance.
 In that same year, she took on another role of a spirited woman: the tomboyish Jo in the screen adaptation of Louisa May Alcott's classic Little Women.
 Directed by Hepburn's chum George Cukor, Little Women as a fan favorite and fared very well at the box office.
 Despite all of her success in Hollywood, Hepburn strongly desired to return to the lights of Broadway, which she did in the 1934 play The Lake.
 The play, unfortunately, was critically panned, including a famous remark by Dorothy Parker that its star Katharine Hepburn "ran the gamut of emotions — from A to B”.